6.630.2 Absence and Leave for Military-Related Reasons

 5. An employee may also substitute accrued annual leave, advanced annual and/or sick leave, and any donated leave received through the leave transfer program for this purpose.

-6. Requests are approved by the employee’s immediate manager and he or she should contact the servicing LR/ER specialist if questions arise.
+6. Requests are approved by the employee’s immediate manager and they should contact the servicing LR/ER specialist if questions arise.

-1. In accordance with Executive Order 13223, a returning military employee is entitled to five days of excused absence if s/he:
+1. A returning military employee is entitled to five days of excused absence if they:

-1. Returns from performing active military service in support of the Global War on Terrorism (GWOT),
+1. Return from performing active military service in support of Overseas Contingency Operations (OCO),

-2. Spends at least 42 consecutive days on active duty in support of the GWOT, and upon returning
+2. Spend at least 42 consecutive days on active duty in support of OCO, and upon returning

-3. Notifies his/her manager of the specific return to duty date.
+3. Notify their manager of the specific return to duty date.

 2. A returning military employee is entitled to this excused absence only once during a 12-month period, with a new 12-month period beginning after the first use of the excused absence.